ntop/n2n/README.md

 Supernode
 --------

-You need to start the supernode once
+You need to start the supernode once (no need to be root unless you want to use a privileged port)

 1. `./supernode -l 1234 -v`